-- Journal.
-Keep a journal by your bedside and write down whatever comes to your mind, without judgement, right before you go to bed and in the morning.
+Journal.
+Keep a journal by your bedside and write down whatever comes to your mind, without judgment, right before you go to bed and in the morning.
 Sometimes processing feelings and experiences on paper can be more effective than trying to process verbally.

-- Nourish your soul.
-Music, dance, laughter, nature, water…find ways to engage with your difference senses and nourish yourself.
+Nourish your soul.
+Music, dance, laughter, nature, water…find ways to engage with your different senses and nourish yourself.
 What brings you peace?
 What brings you joy?
 What makes you smile and take a deep breath?
 Do more of that!

 Nichols, L. (2018).
 Real food for pregnancy: The science and wisdom of optimal prenatal nutrition.